awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 Default output format [None]: ENTER
 ```

-To use this example, enter **aws configure** at the command line, and then press **Enter**\. **aws configure** is the command\.
-This command is interactive, so the AWS CLI outputs lines of texts, prompting you to enter additional information\.
+To use this example, enter **aws configure** at the command line, and then press **Enter**\.
+The command is **aws configure**\.
+This command is interactive, so the AWS CLI outputs lines of text, prompting you to enter additional information\.
 Enter each of your access keys in turn, and then press **Enter**\.
 Then, enter an AWS Region name in the format shown, press **Enter**, and then press **Enter** a final time to skip the output format setting\.
 The final **Enter** command is shown as replaceable text because there is no user input for that line\.
 Otherwise, it would be implied\.

 The following example shows a simple noninteractive command with output from the service in [JSON](https://json.org) format\.